Dawn Staley: South Carolina Gamecocks (2008–present)

 At South Carolina she started rebuilding a program from scratch, suffering through two losing seasons at the start of her tenure.
-Starting with 10 wins during the 2008–2009 season, she led the program to ever better finishes in each subsequent season, leading to the program's first number 1 ranking and Final Four appearance during the 2014–2015 season.
+Starting with 10 wins during the 2008–09 season, she led the program to ever better finishes in each subsequent season, leading to the program's first number 1 ranking and Final Four appearance during the 2014–15 season.
 They picked up where they left off a year later, going undefeated in SEC play; however, they were upended in the Sweet 16 by Syracuse.

-In 2016–17, the Gamecocks repeated as SEC regular season and tournament champions for the third year in a row, and advanced to the second Final Four in school history.
+In 2016–17, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row, and advanced to the second Final Four in school history.
 They defeated conference rival Mississippi State in the national championship game to win the first national title in school history.
 Staley became the second African American to lead a women's basketball team to a national championship; Carolyn Peck had coached Purdue to the 1999 national championship.
 After the 2017 win, The Post and Courier listed Staley first in their ranking of the 25 most powerful people in South Carolina sports.

-Under Staley the program has captured five SEC regular season championships, six SEC tournament titles, three Final Fours, two NCAA National Championships, seven sweet sixteen appearances, five SEC player of the year awards and five SEC freshman of the year awards.
+Under Staley the program has captured nine SEC regular season championships, nine SEC tournament titles, six Final Fours, three NCAA national championships, twelve Sweet Sixteen appearances, five SEC player of the year awards and five SEC freshman of the year awards.
 Staley herself has been awarded SEC coach of the year five times.

 In 2020, Staley led the Gamecocks to a 32–1 season, winning yet another SEC regular season, and tournament championship.
-The Gamecocks finished #1 in both major polls, before the NCAA Tournament was cancelled.
-Staley swept the National Coach of the year awards in 2020, she is the first person to win the Naismith award as a player, and also as a coach.
+The Gamecocks finished #1 in both major polls before the NCAA tournament was cancelled.
+Staley swept the national coach of the year awards in 2020; she is the first person to win the Naismith award as a player and also as a coach.